 Pleading guilty to a crime because you have no better alternative can be a traumatic experience.
 This experience can be even more frightening if you opted for a plea bargain but received a post-conviction sentence that you did not anticipate.
 The appeals process in Pennsylvania is complicated and filled with various deadlines that are difficult to keep track of.
 If you or a family member has pleaded guilty to a crime and you are wondering if you can appeal the sentence, you should speak with an experienced defense lawyer immediately.
-Philadelphia criminal appeals attorney Lloyd Long is here to explain whether you can appeal a sentence after pleading guilty in Pennsylvania.
+Philadelphia criminal appeals attorney Lonny Fish is here to explain whether you can appeal a sentence after pleading guilty in Pennsylvania.

 Types of Guilty Pleas in Pennsylvania